Nic30/hwtHls/doc/README-dev.rst

 .. code-block:: cpp

 	llvm::StringMap<llvm::cl::Option*> &Map = llvm::cl::getRegisteredOptions();
-	Map["debug-only"]->addOccurrence(0, "", "early-ifcvt"); // early-ifcvt is a name of some pass to debug Map["print-before"]->addOccurrence(0, "", "early-ifcvt"); // you can use this to dump input to specified pass
+	Map["debug-only"]->addOccurrence(0, "", "early-ifcvt"); // early-ifcvt is a name of some pass to debug (attention, option available only in LLVM debug build)
+	Map["print-before"]->addOccurrence(0, "", "early-ifcvt"); // you can use this to dump input to specified pass